WHAT WILL YOU GAIN?

 “Not only does God use broken people to do beautiful things, but through His grace, He makes those broken people beautiful as well.”
 Summer Staffer, 2016

-Those hired for our Summer Staff positions can expect to see significant growth in professional, spiritual and ultimately personal development.
-All staff members are evaluated by their direct superior after each camp week and continuously coached to ensure their overall development as a staff member and ministry leader.
+Those hired for our Summer Staff positions can expect to see significant growth in spiritual and professional development.
 The lists below provide some specific examples of these development areas.

 “More than anything, I will take away the sheer joy that I receive from loving on these precious children of God that come to the Day Camp program.
 As always, they have changed me for the better and given me so much love to take with me always.”
 Summer Staffer, 2016